 Moreover, commercially subleased space is not private.
 That means you'll be in an environment with another business' signage and advertising.
 In this regard, teaming up with similar professions might disseminate that 'small business' feel when your clients visit.

 For sublessees, subleases are far less complicated than other types of commercial leases.
-However, it’s important to note that a sublease is a legally binding contract that is based on the original lease.
+However, it's important to note that a sublease is a legally binding contract based on the original lease.
 So, if you're the sublessee, ensure you carefully review the terms of both the sublease and the original lease to minimise your risks.

-It’s best to consult a tenant representation specialist or lawyer before signing, and stay wary of sublessors who refuse to show you their original leasing documents.
+It's best to consult a tenant representation specialist or lawyer before signing.
+Stay wary of sublessors who refuse to show you their original leasing documents.

 Subleased spaces are usually part of larger areas.
 So, sublessees may not have to pay for (or may share the cost of) utilities, like the internet, air-conditioning and alarms.
 You may also be able to negotiate access to the sublessor's photocopying machines or other office equipment, which means less for you to purchase.

 Many subleased properties also provide access to shared areas such as bathrooms, storage rooms, meeting rooms, etc., at a reduced cost or, if you're lucky, free of charge!

-Although unlikely in a post-COVID market, when drawing up a subleasing agreement, there is an opportunity for sublessors to negotiate to share the cost of utilities with the sublessee.
-This means more cash can be pumped back into the business.
+When drawing up a subleasing agreement, there is an opportunity for sublessors to negotiate to share the cost of utilities with the sublessee.
+This will allow more cash to be pumped back into the business.
 However, this is unlikely in the current market.